Both introverts and cats can take a long time to form a bond with others, making us appear aloof to strangers.

 On a recent visit home, I met someone.
 She was soft, affectionate, and always down for a good cuddle.
-She was an outdoor cat, and a green-eyed beauty.
-We clicked almost immediately, and whenever I returned to the house, she’d hop out of the brush or dash out from under the porch to greet me.
+She was an outdoor cat, a green-eyed beauty.
+We clicked almost immediately, and whenever I returned, she hopped out of the brush or dashed out from under the porch to greet me.
 She’d look up at me with her gorgeous eyes as if to say, “Pet me.
 I love you.”

 I love cats, but due to my nomadic lifestyle, I haven’t been able to have one of my own in recent years.
 Nevertheless, spending time with my new friend, I couldn’t help but draw some comparisons between myself, an introvert, and the felines who live among us.
 Of course, not all introverts — or cats! — are exactly alike, but really, the similarities are striking.

-1. Introverts and cats are choosy yet obsessively loyal creatures.
+1. We’re choosy yet obsessively loyal creatures.

 2. We communicate nonverbally.

 It’s no secret that many introverts feel they communicate better in writing than in conversation.
 If you’re like me, you easily get flustered when you’re trying to explain the multitude of thoughts churning in your mind.
 Nothing ever comes out quite as eloquently as it sounded in your head.
 This struggle can be embarrassing, and it has to do with our introverted tendency to favor long-term memory over active memory.